Joint modeling of wind speed and wind direction through a conditional approach: Simulation Study

-We summarize the results of the simulation study in Table ~\ref{WIMREvals}.
-In general the wind direction distribution estimation performs reasonably well by using a mixture of von Mises distributions.
-At NC\_mtn location, however, we note that the mixture of von Mises distributions is not able to capture well the distribution of wind direction, compared to the other locations, likely due to the fact that this is a mountain region with a more complex wind direction distribution that is not well modeled by a von Mises mixture distribution.
-In the case of estimating the directional wind speed distribution, the \texttt{BWHR} method outperforms \texttt{BPQR} method at all three locations.
-Finally, when estimating changes in the directional wind speed distribution we conclude that the \texttt{BWHR} method is at least as good as \texttt{BPQR} in estimating changes in the directional wind speed distribution.
+We summarize the results of the simulation study in Table ~\ref{MIREvals1} - Table~\ref{MIREvals_diff1}.
+In general, the wind direction distribution estimation performs reasonably well by using a mixture of von Mises distributions.
+At NC\_mtn location, however, we note that the mixture of von Mises distributions is not able to capture well the distribution of wind direction, compared to the other locations, likely due to the fact that this is a mountainous region with a more complex wind direction distribution that is not well modeled by a von Mises mixture distribution.
+In the case of estimating the directional wind speed distribution, the \texttt{BWHR} method consistently outperforms both the \texttt{AL} method and the \texttt{BPQR} method across all three locations.
+Finally, when estimating changes in the directional wind speed distribution, we conclude that the \texttt{BWHR} method performs as good as the other two methods, in some cases, may even outperform them.
+However, we note that caxution should be taken when interpreting the performance of the \texttt{AL} method in estimating changes in the directional wind speed distribution, as it shows a significantly higher relative error in estimating the quantiles.

-We conclude this section by exploring the conditions under one approach, \texttt{BWHR} method or the \texttt{BPQR}, works better than the other.
-As noted above, overall, the Weibull distributional regression is more accurate in estimating the directional wind speed distribution in terms of the WIMRE.
-However, in the case of wind directions that have significantly lower occurrence probabilities (compared to other directions) \texttt{BPQR} performs slightly better.
-Moreover, representing the directional wind speed distribution using the \texttt{BWHR} allows for a mechanism to generate more data and thus, be able to use a simulation based approach to examine the joint distribution of $[R, \Phi]$ (hence $[U,V]$ ) and their changes.
+We end this section by investigating the circumstances in which one approach, either the \texttt{BWHR} method, the \texttt{AL} method, or the \texttt{BPQR} method, outperforms the others.
+Both the \texttt{BWHR} and \texttt{BPQR} methods consistently surpass the \texttt{AL} method in performance when estimating the quantiles of the directional wind speed distribution.
+This is attributed to the AL method's limited flexibility in capturing the directional aspect, where only the shape parameter depends on wind direction.
+As noted earlier, the \texttt{BWHR} method demonstrates strong performance in estimating the directional wind speed distribution based on the MIRE metric.
+However, in the case of wind directions with significantly lower occurrence probabilities, the \texttt{BPQR} method performs slightly better.
+Moreover, representing the directional wind speed distribution using the \texttt{BWHR} allows for a data generating mechanism and, thus, we can use a simulation-based approach to examine the joint distribution of $[R, \Phi]$ (hence $[U, V]$ ) and their changes.
 We see this property as an advantage of \texttt{BWHR} over \texttt{BPQR} since QR method by itself does not completely determine the conditional distribution and hence the joint distribution.